DAAK543/azure-database-migration571/README.md

-Azure SQL Migration tool was installed via Extension option by searching for Azure SQL Migration through Extension view on Azure Data Studio.
+Azure SQL Migration tool was installed via Extension option by searching for Azure SQL Migration through Extension view option on Azure Data Studio.

-On the Azure Data Studio, the on-premises server (adventure-vm) right-clicked and manage option selected to access the Azure SQL Migration.
+On the Azure Data Studio, the on-premise server (adventure-vm) was right-clicked and the Manage option was selected to access the Azure SQL Migration.
 See image below.